 Statue of Liberty Then

 Construction - The Statue of Liberty was conceived decades before its completion in 1886 by a Frenchman, Edouard de Laboulaye and friends, who thought that a gift from the nation of France to the United States would serve a multitude of purposes.
 It took Auguste Bartholdi twenty-one years to design and construct the huge sculpture, and Eiffel to design its interior, plus a good amount of fundraising for not only the statue, but the massive pedestal before it could even start construction.
-When the statue was completed and dedicated on October 28, 1886, it stood as a beacon to all those who plied the harbor of New York, both immigrants who then sailed into Castle Clinton and six years later into Ellis Island, and others.
-The statue and pedestal, at three hundred and five feet plus one inch from ground to torch, was the tallest structure in New York City in 1886 and the largest sculpture in the world, a status it still holds today.
-The statue itself in one hundred and fifty-one feet plus one inch tall.
+When the statue arrived on June 17, 1885, and subsequently completed and dedicated on October 28, 1886, it stood as a beacon to all those who plied the harbor of New York, both immigrants who then sailed into Castle Clinton and six years later into Ellis Island, and others.
+The statue and pedestal, at three hundred and five feet plus one inch from ground to torch, was the tallest structure in New York City in 1886 and the largest sculpture in the world at the time.
+The statue itself is one hundred and fifty-one feet plus one inch tall.

 In the two decades it took to construct the statue, the two Frenchman, Edouard de Laboulaye and Auguste Bartholdi, took its completion on a circuitous route.
 In fact, the first viewing of a portion of the Statue of Liberty occurred in 1876 in Philadelphia at the Centennial Exhibition.
 Initially thought that the entire structure was to be completed in time for the world's fair, Bartholdi exhibited the torch and arm of the structure at the exhibition as part of its fundraising program.
 Ten years later, with the assistance of another French structural genius, Gustave Eiffel, who crafted the plan for the interior frame of the Statue of Liberty from his past success with bridge architecture, the Statue of Liberty would rise in the harbor of New York City to begin its history of welcoming free men and women into the United States.